vedph/cadmus_web/doc/roles.md

 3. `operator`: operator.
 4. `visitor`: visitor.

 Each of the upper roles has all the authorizations of the lower roles.
-The editing operations according to these roles are listed below, with the minimum role number required.
+The editing operations according to these roles are listed below, with the minimum role required.

 - register user: `admin`
 - resend confirmation email: `visitor`